GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 The report descriptor describes the format and meaning of data that the device supports.

-A HID (Human Interface Device) is a type of device that takes input from or provides output to humans.
+An HID (Human Interface Device) is a type of device that takes input from or provides output to humans.
 It also refers to the HID protocol, a standard for bi-directional communication between a host and a device that is designed to simplify the installation procedure.
 The HID protocol was originally developed